German Majors

 Credits3-4

 This course is an introduction to German literature through close reading, analysis, and discussion of key German texts written from the early- to mid-19th century.
-Students become familiar with the development, characteristics, and themes of German literature in this period as well as methods and terms of literary criticism and interpretation (in both English and German).
+Students become familiar with the characteristics and themes of key literary movements in this period as well as their historical and political influences.
+Readings and discussions include literary criticism and interpretation.
 Conducted in German.

 • GERM 315 - German Literature, 1850-1900